raspberrypilearning/generic-scratch-clear-stage/en/step_1.md

-The `clear` {.blockpen} block clears the Scratch stage of lines and stamps created using the pen or stamp blocks.
+The `clear` {.blockpen} block clears the Scratch stage of lines and stamps created using `pen` or `stamp` blocks.

 ![screenshot](images/stamp-pen-stage.png)

-After clearing the stage you will just see the backdrop with any sprites that are not hidden:
+After clearing the stage, you will just see the backdrop with any sprites that are not hidden:

 ![screenshot](images/stage-after-clear.png)